paul-hammant/tbd/content/strangulation/index.md

 you are an Airline, and you had written your first online purchasing experience in Perl.
 You're now wanting to do 'Elixir' and its web framework 'Phoenix'.

-Strangulation is where you would use the Apache server that your doubtless had fronting Perl, to **conditionally** route HTTP requests to Erlang/Elixir/Phoenix.
+Strangulation is where you would use the Apache server that you doubtless had fronting Perl, to **conditionally** route HTTP requests to Erlang/Elixir/Phoenix.
 Say your first completed milestone was 'Loyalty Account View/Edit' you would route based on the URLs the browser was seeking pages for.
 Obviously agreeing on URLs (and cookies) is key for the old Perl and new Elixr app.
 So is deployment in lockstep.